dgalemb/PAPY/#4/TP Final/MandelJuliaLib/README.md

 # Functions

-There are 4 functions to the library:
+There are 4 functions in the library:

 - In set functions
     - is_in_Mandelbrot that checks if a certain constant belongs to the respective set